HIRANSHA/LLM-Classification/README.md

 ### 7. Result
 - The LLM will classify the query document into one of the predefined categories and provide a brief description of the topic

+## Use Cases

+### a.
+Legal Document Classification

+- **Scenario:** A law firm receives hundreds of legal documents, contracts, and case files every day.
+- **Solution:** The system can automatically classify these documents into categories such as "Contracts," "Court Filings," "Client Correspondence," and "Legal Research," saving the firm time and reducing manual errors.

+### b.
+Medical Record Organization

+- **Scenario:** A hospital needs to organize a large volume of patient records, including medical histories, diagnostic reports, and prescriptions.
+- **Solution:** The system can classify documents into sections like "Medical History," "Lab Results," "Prescriptions," and "Imaging Reports," streamlining access to critical patient information.

+### c.
+Insurance Claim Processing

+- **Scenario:** An insurance company processes thousands of claims and associated documents, including forms, receipts, and correspondence.
+- **Solution:** The system can automatically categorize documents into predefined classes such as "Claim Forms," "Receipts," "Correspondence," and "Supporting Documents," facilitating faster and more accurate claim processing.